akkadotnet/akka.net/src/contrib/dependencyInjection/Akka.DI.Core/Readme.md

             this.system.AddDependencyResolver(this);
         }

-We have defined three private fields
+You have defined three private fields

 - IWindsorContainer container
 	- Reference to the container
 - ActorSystem system
 	- Reference to the ActorSystem

-First we will implement GetType.
+First you need to implement GetType.
 This is a basic implementation and is just from demonstration purposes.
 Essentially this is used by the Extension to get the Type of the Actor from it's type name.

         Type GetType(string actorName)
         {